Skip to main content

 KitchenAid Professional 600 Series 6-Quart

-Performance-wise, the KP26M1X we tested was—hands-down—the best at kneading bread dough, but it was slow to whip three egg whites due to its larger capacity.
+Performance-wise, the Professional 600 Series mixer we tested was—hands-down—the best at kneading bread dough, but it was slow to whip three egg whites due to its larger capacity.

 It also didn't feel quite as user-friendly as our top choice.
-For example, the paddle attachment was harder to attach, and the speed adjusting lever felt less than professional-grade.
-The bowl-lift handle and speed knobs are on opposite sides of the machine, so we had to situate it in the middle of a counter to access both.
+For example, the paddle attachment was harder to attach, and the speed-adjusting lever felt less than professional-grade.
+The bowl-lift handle and speed knobs are on opposite sides of the machine, so you have to situate it in the middle of a counter to access both.

 Pros